infnttlab/benchmarks/COSA_BioInfo_Fog_Computing/README.md

-## Install Deepnano and Minikraken DB:
+## How to install Deepnano and Minikraken DB

 Run the script `install_deepnano_kraken.sh`